 - 21.2 Subject to paragraph 29 below, the Council of Governors is to meet at least four times per year.
-Meetings are to be held at such times and places as the Council of Governors may determine. - 21.3 One of the Council of Governors' meetings shall be an annual meeting held no later than 30 September in each year when the Council of Governors is to receive and consider the Annual Accounts and any report of the Auditor on them and the Board of Directors is to present to the Council of Governors the Annual Report (the "Annual Governors' Meeting"). - 21.4 For the purposes of obtaining information about the Foundation Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Foundation Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting of the Council of Governors. - 21.5 The Council of Governors may invite the Chief Executive, members of the Board of Directors or a representative of the Auditor or other advisors to attend and speak at a meeting of the Council of Governors. - 21.6 The Chair of the Foundation Trust may, in exceptional circumstances, call a meeting of the Council of Governors at any time.
+Meetings are to be held at such times and places as the Council of Governors may determine. - 21.3 One of the Council of Governors' meetings shall be an annual meeting held no later than 30 September in each year when the Council of Governors is to receive and consider the Annual Accounts and any report of the Auditor on them and the Board of Directors is to present to the Council of Governors the Annual Report (the "Annual Governors' Meeting"). - 21.4 For the purposes of obtaining information about the Foundation Trust's performance of its functions or the Directors' performance of their duties (and deciding whether to propose a vote on the Foundation Trust's or Directors' performance), the Council of Governors may require one or more of the Directors to attend a meeting of the Council of Governors. - 21.5 The Council of Governors may invite the Chief Executive, members of the Board of Directors or a representative of the Auditor or other advisors to attend and speak at a meeting of the Council of Governors. - 21.6 The Chair of the Foundation Trust may, in exceptional circumstances, call a meeting of the Council of Governors at any time, after a requisition for that purpose, signed by at least half of the whole number of Governors, has been presented to him/her at the Foundation Trust headquarters.
+If the Chair does not call a meeting within ten Clear Days after such a requisition has been presented to him/her, half the Governors or more may call a meeting.
 If the Chair refuses to call a meeting after a requisition for that purpose, signed by at least one third of the whole number of members of the Council of Governors, or if without so refusing the Chair does not call a meeting within fourteen days after a requisition to do so, then the members of the Council of Governors may forthwith call a meeting provided they have been requisitioned to do so by more than 50% of the members of the Council of Governors.